svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Research

+* A Lexical and Semantical Analysis on REST Cloud Computing APIs

 * Generating Method Documentation Using Concrete Values from Executions

 > In this paper, we introduce DynamiDoc – a simple yet effective automated documentation approach based on dynamic analysis.
 It traces the program being executed and records string representations of concrete argument values, a return value, and a target object state before and after each method execution.